What's a Service Guru? Meet Eric Weiss

 Eric's program got a lot of hospitality-industry attention.
 It led to a six-month term as Service Expert on CNN's Financial Network.
 Eric's topic: "getting the service that consumers deserve, whether you're dealing with an auto mechanic or a doctor, a motel or a five-star hotel."

 Who says Eric is a "service guru;"?
 He didn't make that up himself.
 He has been called "Service Guru" by major media like CNN, The New York Times, The London Times, and "The Today Show."
 He has advised a number of blue-chip clients on how to improve their customer service.
 Among them are hotel companies (like The Ritz-Carlton, Trump Hotels, and Four Seasons) and financial services companies (like American Express and Goldman Sachs).
 Many independent restaurants and hotels around the world have hired Service Arts in order to get advice from Eric.
+Here's what he considers the essentials of great hotel service and, quite the opposite, the ugly ways that hotels cut corners.

 For over a decade, Eric's expertise has been requested by a certain famed residence in Washington, D.C.
 Yes, that one.
 He has advised The White House on wine selection, etiquette and service, and kitchen operation.